ĢƵios

 • Master's degree in college student personnel, higher education, counseling psychology, or related discipline is preferred.

-• Minimum of one to two years of relevant experience demonstrating leadership qualities is preferred.
+• One to two years of relevant experience demonstrating leadership qualities is preferred.

 • Community College experience or credential preferred.